Meet the villain: Moondancer House

 “We should slow down,” Cassandra said, leaning forward to straighten her stockings.

-Before I had a chance to get the flush out of my cheeks or offer any more monosyllabic apologies, the front door clattered open and Mom burst into the basement, flawless blonde curls bouncing as she clomped down the steps.
+“Oh,” I said, breath hitching.
+Before I had a chance to get the flush out of my cheeks or offer further monosyllabic apologies, the front door clattered open and Mom burst into the basement, flawless blonde curls bouncing as she clomped down the steps.

 Shoving past us, she gave the devil’s casket a meaningful look as she crossed to the breaker box.
 My breath hitched at the sight of my bra on the floor.
 Subtle as I could, I kicked it under the couch and out of Mom’s sight.